Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 ## What about trackers, selling data, advertising, user privacy, etc. ?

 We will never sell or share user (your) data with 3rd party, no matter what benefits we may be offered!
-This, is our stricktiest rule, and foundation of our principles We will share data only if we are required to by law enforcement via court order or subpoena which you may notice in our [Privacy Policy](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Privacy-Policy.md)
+This is one of our most foundational commitments to you.
+We will share data only by legal obligation.
+Read more in our [Privacy Policy](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Privacy-Policy.md).